Fact-checked by Dr. Anthony Gustin, DC, MS.

-Human trials are still needed to evaluate how accurately these effects translate to us, but these preliminary findings should be enough to make you rethink your stance on canola.
+Human trials are still needed to evaluate how accurately these effects translate, but these preliminary findings should be enough to make you rethink your stance on canola.

 #8: Canola Oil Triggers Insulin Resistance

-Canola oil messes with one of the most important markers of health: insulin sensitivity.
+Canola oil messes with an important marker of health: insulin sensitivity.

-When you lose insulin sensitivity thanks to bad dietary habits, you become insulin resistant, which means your body has to produce large amounts of insulin to take care of blood sugar.
+When you lose insulin sensitivity thanks to bad dietary habits, you become insulin resistant.
+Your body has to produce large amounts of insulin to take care of blood sugar.
 Insulin resistance is a precursor to diabetes.

-One study that looked at the anti-diabetic effects of vegetable oils found that canola actually contributed to type II diabetes onset by increasing insulin resistance.
-In just 4 weeks, the group who ate canola oil developed the highest insulin levels.[*]
+One study observing the anti-diabetic effects of vegetable oils found that canola contributed to Type 2 diabetes onset by increasing insulin resistance.
+In just four weeks, the group who ate canola oil developed the highest insulin levels[*].

 #9: Canola Oil Damages Blood Vessel Function